orggue/adidas-zaragoza/advanced-kubernetes/10_networking.md

 ----

 The last resource we deploye is a Daemon Set.
-This ensures that a Flannel pod will be deployed on every node.
+This ensures that a flannel pod will be deployed on every node.
 We can see that the pod has two containers.
 The flannel daemon (kube-flannel) and a container for installing the cni (install-cni).

 ```